nidheimr/nyx/README.md

 1. `cmake -S . -B build`
 2. `cmake --build build`

-The library will be placed inside `./bin/`.
+The executable will be placed inside `./bin/`.